dayeonki/linguistic_nepotism/README.md

 While citation accuracy explains corroborative attribution, which identifies sources that support a statement, we further analyze contributive attribution, which captures sources that causally influence the model’s generation.

 - Use ContextCite (https://gradientscience.org/contextcite/) to measure internal-based attribution for citations.
 Original code is in `analysis/context-cite/`, directly cloned from original github.
-    - `analysis/context-cite/contextcite_eli5.sh`: Script for running ContextCite
 - `analysis/measure_contextcite.py`: Code to measure Hit @1,3 and Score @1,3 fpr each dataset, model, language.
     - Hit @k: Attributed text is part of the correct document (higher = more attribution to correct doc)
     - Score @k: ContextCite attribution score for the attributed part (when it's part of the correct document) (higher = more confidence)
-- Results are in `analysis/res_contextcite/`.

 ## Effect of Query Language